hankpai/fim_meta/README.md

 - [ ] Find way to make point DEM 3dep metadata query more robust (not time out)
 - [x] Map DEM resolution to meters
 - [x] Expand output 5 to include all flavors of USGS estimated AEP (empirical, weighted, and others that are provided)
 - [ ] Check if FEMA BFE (base flood elevations for 1% AEP are available/scrapeable).
-If yes, translate the BFE to flow from current rating
+If yes, translate the BFE to flow from current rating (Johnathan suggested)
 - [ ] OPTIONAL finish trying to calculate NWM AEP's with low flow outlier filters
 - [ ] OPTIONAL work to make more OOP based